 Leadership can be extremely overwhelming to me.
 For most of my life, I have thought of myself as a shy, quiet person who is most content to be left alone, with the exception of a few close friends.
 I never saw myself as someone who is capable of doing big things or having any significant influence on others.
 I enjoyed growing up on a farm for many reasons, but especially because it gave me so much time to be alone.
-Later in life, I enjoyed working with electronics for the same reason.
+In high school and college, I enjoyed working with electronics for the same reason.
 I always wanted a family and I looked forward to being a dad, but I pictured myself with a couple children and a quiet, easy going life.
-One day I found myself working for a church and doing what I love - working with electronics.
+One day I found myself working for a church and doing something I love - working with electronics.
 Along with that came the responsibility of leading a team of people.
 At home, I now have 4 children and life is anything but quiet and easy going.

 As I stated above, leadership can be overwhelming.
 It can seem that there are so many things to be mindful of; so many things to have to learn and master; so many ways in which I can fail.
 I often wonder if I am really up to the task.
 I doubt myself and I find myself desiring to find escape from it all.
 But there is something else that I find brewing inside of me as well.